-An agreement to review, understand and abide by any and all policies in your legal workplace that prohibit harassment and discrimination and encourage diversity and inclusion on the basis of the grounds set out in Human Rights Code or other grounds.
+An agreement to review, understand, and abide by any and all policies in your legal workplace that prohibit harassment and discrimination, and/or that encourage diversity and inclusion all Human Rights Code or other grounds.

 - Promote Equality, Diversity and Inclusion

-An agreement to promote equality, diversity and inclusion by, e.g.: supporting strategies in your legal workplace (and beyond it) that prioritize diversity and inclusion on the basis of the grounds set out in Human Rights Code and other grounds in hiring, promotion and retention decisions.
+An agreement to promote equality, diversity and inclusion by, e.g.: supporting strategies in your legal workplace (and beyond it) respecting equality, diversity and inclusion on Human Rights Code and other grounds in hiring, promotion, and retention decisions.

 - Client Service/ Members of the Public

 An agreement to ensure that no client or prospective client is denied services or receives inferior service on the basis of the grounds set out in the Human Rights Code.
-A commitment to respect both the letter and spirit of human rights legislation in professional dealings with other licensees or any other person.
+Observe human rights legislation in professional dealings with other licensees or any other person.